 School stories of support for established principals

-Evaluation Associates is providing specific support for established principals as part of the Leadership Advisor contract with the Ministry of Education.
+Evaluation Associates is providing specific support for established principals as part of the Principal Advisors contract with the Ministry of Education.
 We’ve spoken with three principals who have been supported by our team.
 Their stories below reflect the ways in which we can walk alongside established principals.

 Vignette One

-The principal is finding his association with the experienced and knowledgeable LA to be both challenging and rewarding.
-The LA asks searching questions, provides professional advice where appropriate and offers new perspectives.
-If the LA believes that the principal is being over ambitious, he’ll counter with questions such as: “Have you thought about that?” and “Why are you a principal?”, giving the opportunity for reflection on the why and the how of the role.
+The principal is finding his association with the experienced and knowledgeable PA to be both challenging and rewarding.
+The PA asks searching questions, provides professional advice where appropriate and offers new perspectives.
+If the PA believes that the principal is being over ambitious, he’ll counter with questions such as: “Have you thought about that?” and “Why are you a principal?”, giving the opportunity for reflection on the why and the how of the role.

-The Principal is in no doubt that his work with the LA will help him to be more effective in his role.
+The Principal is in no doubt that his work with the PA will help him to be more effective in his role.
 He appreciates that the relationship is non-threatening, professional, mutual and based on his and his school’s needs rather than supporting a covert agenda.
-In his own words, “Every principal needs a leadership advisor!”
+In his own words, “Every principal needs a Principal advisor!”

 Vignette Two